Back to blog

 However, it’s important to note that this will only estimate costs related to your data sources.
 You should also add costs associated with the nature of your workflow.
 For example, suppose you decide to collect public data with in-house solutions.
 In that case, the final cost must be calculated based on the costs of proxy infrastructure, APIs involved in the process, computing resources, and others.
 In some cases, it might be cheaper to use a Scraper API.

-How Scraper APIs can lower data acquisition costs
+How Web Scraper API can lower data acquisition costs

-If you decide to stick to the latter after weighing the cons and pros of in-house scrapers and outsourced ones, you should consider using Scraper APIs for data harvesting.
+If you decide to stick to the latter after weighing the cons and pros of in-house scrapers and outsourced ones, you should consider using Web Scraper API for data harvesting.

-Here are the main features of Scraper APIs that make them almost undefeatable when it comes to public web data extraction:
+Here are the main features of a Web Scraper API, making it almost undefeatable when it comes to public web data extraction:

 • Handling the most complex targets with the help of built-in JavaScript rendering functionality.